ejmr/LNVL/docs/Instructions.md

 within the engine code.
 Each entry describes what the opcode does and what instruction or instructions it creates.

+### Draw-Character ###

+The `draw-character` opcode renders a character to screen.
+The opcode provides information to the `draw-image` instruction, telling it what image to draw and where.

 ### Monologue ###

 The `monologue` opcode expands into multiple `say` opcodes, used by